 This schedule also computes "unfunded liabilities", i.e. liabilities not covered by budgetary resources.
 The assets presented in this schedule differ from those reported on the balance sheet.
-The balance sheet assets consist primarily of investments, the value of which is based on the fully amortized cost or "book value" of the securities (see Note 4, Investments and Related Interest).
+The balance sheet assets consist primarily of investments, the value of which is based on the fully amortized cost or "book value" of the securities (see Note 4, Investments, Net).
 The value of assets available to pay benefits presented in the above schedule is based on available budgetary funding.
 The difference between investments and assets available to pay benefits is the premium on U.S. Treasury Securities.
 At the time of purchase, budgetary funding is reduced by the premium on U.S. securities because the premium on securities is no longer a budgetary resource.

 MRF complies with the requirements of SFFAS No. 33 (effective FY 2010), which directs that the long-term discount rate, underlying inflation (COLA) rate, and other economic assumptions be consistent with one another.
 A change in the discount rate may cause other assumptions to change as well.
-For the September 30, 2023, financial statement valuation, the application of SFFAS No. 33 required the DoD Office of the Actuary (OACT) to set the long-term inflation (COLA) and salary increase assumptions to be consistent with the underlying Treasury spot rates used in the valuation.
-This year, we increased the long-term salary increase assumption from 2.3% to 2.6% so that it is not less than the long-term COLA assumption.
+For the September 30, 2024, financial statement valuation, the application of SFFAS No. 33 required the DoD Office of the Actuary (OACT) to set the long-term inflation (COLA) and salary increase assumptions to be consistent with the underlying Treasury spot rates used in the valuation.

 The MRF actuarial liability is adjusted at the end of each fiscal year.
-The 4th Quarter, FY 2023 balance represents the September 30, 2023 amount that will be effective through 3rd quarter, FY 2024.
+The 4th Quarter, FY 2024 balance represents the September 30, 2024 amount that will be effective through 3rd quarter, FY 2025.